heltmm/heltmm.github.io/_drafts/create_a_user_avatar_dropdown_nabar.md

 end
 {% endhighlight %}

-Now we add the form input in the views like we did for username.
-Lets assign the user the default avatar we setup with the model and allow them to set their own in the devise/registrations/edit.html.erb view above the username field.
+Now we add the form input for avatar in the views like we did for username.
+Since users are created with a default avatar we should only change the edit view so that a user can change their avatar from the default.
+In devise/registrations/edit.html.erb add this code about the username field.
 {% highlight erb %}
 <%= image_tag(current_user.avatar.url(:thumb)) %>
   <div class="field">